bigOconstant/RustTetris/README.md

 The up key rotates the piece.
 The space bar lands the piece at the bottom.
 The r key resets the board.
 Press enter to pause the game.
 Esc exits the game.

+### Resolution and fullscreen

+The default resolution is set to 720 windowed; However you may change this along with the fps in the src/assets/jata.json file.

 ## Built With

 * [Rust](https://www.rust-lang.org/en-US/) - Programming Language